 That means you’ll know exactly who, what, and why your cloud costs are changing across AWS, Azure, GCP, Kubernetes, Snowflake, Datadog, etc — right from one platform.

-Drift has saved over $3 million using CloudZero.
-Demandbase cut its annual AWS spend by 36%, justifying $175 million in financing.
+Drift has saved over $4 million using CloudZero.
+Upstart was able to reduce cloud costs by $20 million with the help of CloudZero.
 Here’s your chance to control your Amazon EMR costs. to see CloudZero in action for yourself.
 It’s on us at no risk to you.